Private Connection Water Supply Systems Promoting Dignified Menstruation Management

 Sometimes we use the non-reusable (commercial) pads, but they are not available all the time in the village, so we normally use cotton cloth.
 One female tailor makes reusable cloth pads in the scheme area, and some women are using reusable cloth pads too.
 Women are feeling a little uncomfortable to dry the reusable pad under the sun openly, so they sometimes prefer to use old cloths, which dry easily under the sun with other clothes.

 Heru Bohara, a female tailor, shares a story regarding the reusable pad.
 One time she made a reusable pad, sewing by machine.
 She used the pad during her menstrual period.
 One day she washed that pad and dried it in the sunlight in front of her yard.
 Her husband came home and saw something new - the new design of the cloth.
 He didn't know what it was and asked his wife what is was.
 But Heru couldn’t reply anything because the grandparents were also there.
 “Tell me Heru, I didn't see this type of design before.
 What is this?” asked her husband, but she felt very embarrassed.
-After that she told everything about the reusable pad to her husband, and nowadays her husband also supports her, and encourages other brothers or male person in the community.
+After that she told everything about the reusable pad to her husband, and nowadays her husband also supports her, and encourages other brothers or male people in the community.
 Now other men also know about this reusable pad, which is available in the local market also.

 7. Do you feel any health improvement during menstruation after connecting the private tap and toilet?